An axiomatic approach to diversity: Introduction

 \section{Introduction}

-Over the last twenty years, an important problem in conservation biology has been how best to measure the `diversity' of a set of species.
+Over the last twenty years, an important problem in conservation biology has been how best to measure the `diversity' of a set of organisms.
 This is because diversity has emerged as a leading criterion when prioritising species to be saved from extinction.
 The topic also has applications in a wide number of other fields, such as linguistics and economics, but in this paper we examine it as a mathematical concept.

 There are two distinct challenges.
-The first is how to accurately evaluate the diversity of any two elements (e.g.~species), and the second is how to then use these pairwise-diversities, or `distances', to produce scores for sets of size greater than two.
-It is the latter, more mathematically interesting problem, that we address here.
+The first is how to accurately evaluate the diversity of any two elements (e.g.~two organisms), and the second is how to then use these pairwise-diversities, or `distances', to produce scores for sets of size greater than two.
+It is the latter problem that we address here.

-Biologists and economists have produced numerous papers (see~\cite{bac}--\cite{wei} and the references therein) investigating various different measures.
-Some of these are very simple `rule of thumb' methods (e.g.~minimum distance~\cite{bor}, maximum distance~\cite{ber}, average distance~\cite{war}, total distance~\cite{ber}), while others are more elaborate (e.g.~phylogenetic diversity~\cite{fai92}, which we shall shortly discuss, or p-median~\cite{fai94}).
-However, each of these is known to be imperfect, in that they sometimes rank sets in a counter-intuitive order.
+Biologists and economists have produced numerous papers (see~\cite{ber}--\cite{wei98} and the references therein) investigating various different measures that give reasonable approximations to diversity.
+Some of these are very simple `rule of thumb' methods (e.g.~minimum distance~\cite{bor}, maximum distance~\cite{ber}, average distance~\cite{war}, total distance~\cite{ber}), while others are more elaborate (e.g.~p-median~\cite{fai94}, phylogenetic diversity~\cite{fai92}, and Weitzman's diversity measure~\cite{wei92}, the latter two of which we shall shortly discuss).
+Unfortunately, each of these is known to be imperfect, in that they sometimes rank sets in a counter-intuitive order.

-The most popular method seems to be phylogenetic diversity (\cite{fai92}).
+One of the most popular methods is `phylogenetic diversity' (\cite{fai92}).
 Given the tree-like structure of evolutionary relationships, phylogenetic diversity was developed for the specialised case when the pairwise-diversities induce a tree-metric, with the score of a set of organisms being defined to be the length of the minimal subtree connecting them.
 For example, given the tree shown in Figure~\ref{PDtree},

-the sets $\{u,v,w\}$ and $\{u,v,x\}$ score $14$ and $22$, respectively, and so the latter would be considered as the more diverse.
+the sets $\{A,C,D\}$ and $\{A,C,E\}$ score $16$ and $24$, respectively, and so the latter would be considered as the more diverse.